Leikaab/apiconfig/.roo/rules-roo-configurator/CONTRIBUTING.md

 ## Workflow Context

-All modifications to Roo modes or rules located within the `.roo/` directory must strictly adhere to the project's established Gitflow process:
+All modifications to Roo modes or rules located within the `.roo/` directory must strictly adhere to the project's established Git workflow.
+See [/workspace/.roo/rules/git_workflow.md](/workspace/.roo/rules/git_workflow.md) for details on branching, commit messages, and Pull Requests.

-1. Create feature branches based on the `develop` branch.
-2. Commit your changes with clear, descriptive messages.
-3. Submit Pull Requests (PRs) targeting the `develop` branch for review and merging.

 ## Consistency

 It is crucial that any changes made to Roo configurations or rules are consistent with the overall project standards, established workflows, and the general contribution guidelines outlined in the main `CONTRIBUTING.md`.
+See [/workspace/.roo/rules/reporting.md](/workspace/.roo/rules/reporting.md) for the standard reporting process.

 ## Full Guidelines